-The Cornell University Department of Computer Science (CS) in the Cornell Bowers CIS College of Computing and Information Science has multiple faculty positions available at its Ithaca campus (tenured and tenure-track).
-CS is ranked among the top computer science departments in the country (http://www.cs.cornell.edu/).
+The Cornell University Department of Computer Science (CS) in the Cornell Bowers College of Computing and Information Science (Bowers CIS) has multiple faculty positions available at its Ithaca campus (tenured and tenure-track).
+Cornell CS is ranked among the top computer science departments in the country (http://www.cs.cornell.edu/).
 Ithaca, NY is in the heart of the Finger Lakes region, which offers a vibrant cultural life and a wide range of sporting and outdoor activities with the pleasures of both city and country close at hand.

 Applications from all areas of computer science and related fields are welcome.

 Tenured and tenure-track faculty must hold the equivalent of a Ph.D.
 Applicants must have demonstrated an ability to conduct outstanding research.
 Successful candidates are expected to pursue an active research program, to teach graduate and undergraduate courses, and to supervise graduate students.

-To ensure full consideration, applications should be received by December 1, 2021, but will be accepted until all positions are filled.
+To ensure full consideration, applications should be received by December 1, 2023, but applications will be accepted until all positions are filled.